Sandro Veronesi (entrepreneur)

-Sandro Veronesi (born 1959) is an Italian entrepreneur, and founder of the Calzedonia Group.
-This corporation consists of Calzedonia, Intimissimi, Tezenis, Falconeri, Signorvino, Atelier Emé and Cash & Carry.
-According to the Forbes list of billionaires, Sandro Veronesi has a net worth of over one billion dollars.
-His net worth in 2021 was estimated at $1.3 billion.
+Sandro Veronesi (born 1959) is an Italian billionaire businessman, and founder of the Calzedonia Group.
+The group includes Calzedonia, Intimissimi, Tezenis, Falconeri, Signorvino, Atelier Emé and Cash & Carry.
+As of December 2024, Forbes estimated his net worth at US$2.0 billion.

 Early life

 Veronesi was born in Ala, Trento, Italy, in 1959.
-He gained his High school Diploma from Liceo ‘Galileo Galilei’ and he graduated 'cum laude' in 1983 in Economics and Business in Verona.
-On completion of his degree, he began work at the Golden Lady SpA, an Italian company leader in the production of pantyhose, founded by Nerino Grassi.
+He earned his high school diploma from Liceo ‘Galileo Galilei’ and a bachelor's degree in economics and business from University of Verona in 1983.
+After completing his degree, he began to work at the Golden Lady Spa, an Italian company leader in the production of pantyhose, founded by Nerino Grassi.
 Sandro Veronesi married Nadia Grassi, one of the two daughters of Nerino Grassi, chairman of Golden Lady.
 Nadia Veronesi is also one of the main shareholders of Calzedonia Group (with a 15% share).